acfinspace/Spacelibraryoftales/docs/miyoshiakachi/abduction.md

 # Abduction

-> Entry for the YC 119 Pod and Planet Fiction Contest in the Eighty Thousand Suns in New Eden - Very Short Fiction category.
+> Entry for the YC119 Pod and Planet Fiction Contest in the Eighty Thousand Suns in New Eden - Very Short Fiction category.

 Darkness.